-Prenatal Folic Acid Supplement Intake and Risk of Autism in Children
+Prenatal Folic Acid Supplement Intake and Normal Development in Children

 Folic acid is a water soluble B vitamin that in addition to being found naturally in a wide variety of foods, can be found in fortified grain products and in most multivitamin supplements.
 The Recommended Dietary Allowance (RDA) of folate for pregnant women is set at 600 µg to help reduce the risk of spina bifida and other neural tube defects in infants.
 A study published in the Journal of the American Medical Association (JAMA) has found that there might be additional health benefits associated with folic acid supplementation.